HoriaGoran/Bluetooth-Chat/README.md

 # Bluetooth-Chat
-This is a chat app that uses the bluetooth as communication medium.
+This is a chat app for Android that uses the bluetooth as communication medium.

 1 phone needs to be the server and up to 10 other phones can be the clients.